nuprl/cs2500-server/README.md

 grades.
 The grading server is used by staff to return graded assignments, exams, etc.

+##Updating
+Each semester, you should update the server certificate.
+The script `bin/gen-key` will generate and install the certificates, but you need to update the handin clients manually.

 ##Student server
 The student server includes checker scripts for checking that